jp-mess/relative-geometry-article/index.md

   <img src="diagrams/camera_params.jpg" alt="Camera Parameters"/>
 </p>

+## A Vanilla Cost Function

 A reminder that the pose matrix of a camera rotates a point from the camera's optical frame, to the world frame, so an inverse is needed for reprojection error.
-I've used manifold for angular quantities.

-## A Vanilla Cost Function

 ```bash
  template <typename T>